 Today I found out the origin of the green, yellow, and red color scheme for traffic lights.

-This color scheme derives from a system used by the railroad industry since the 1830s.
+While some of the specifics have been lost to history, it is known that this color scheme derives from a system used by the railroad industry since the 1830s.
 At this time, railroad companies developed a lighted means to let train engineers know when to stop or go, with different lighted colors representing different actions.
 They chose red as the color for stop, it is thought, because red has for centuries been used to indicate danger.
 For the other colors, they chose white as the color for go and green as the color for caution.

 The choice of a white light for go turned out to cause a lot of problems.
-For instance, an incident in 1914 where a red lens fell out of its holder leaving the white light behind it exposed.
+For instance, in an incident in 1914 a red lens fell out of its holder leaving the white light behind it exposed.
 This ended with a train running a “stop” signal and crashing into another train.
 Thus, the railroad decided to change it so the green light meant go and a caution “yellow” was chosen, primarily because the color is so distinct from the other two colors used.

 His proposal was accepted and, on December 10, 1868, the system was put in place at the junction of Great George and Bridge Street in London, near Parliament.
 The system worked extremely well… for about a month.
 That’s when one of the gas lines that supplied the lights began to leak.
 Unfortunately, the policeman who was operating the arm was unaware of the leak and ended up being severely burned when the lamp exploded.
 Thus, despite its early success, the semaphore traffic system was immediately dropped in England.